ipbl-oit-siit/MediaPipeClass/docs/how2use_more.md

         cv2.namedWindow(wname, cv2.WINDOW_NORMAL)

         # make instance of our mediapipe class
-        # you can set options
+        # you can set options if you need
         Hand = HandLmk()

         while cap.isOpened():